yzabc007/ML-Learning-Resources/deep-reinforcement-learning/3bandit-policy-gradient.md

 #### Contextual Bandits

 The above simple bandit problem doesn't satisfies the three characteristic of traditional RL.
-In \*Contextual Bandits\*
+In **Contextual Bandits** problem, we set multiple bandits with multiple arms.
+The reward of each action, pulling which arm, depends on state, which bandit to choose.

+> Without a given state state, the best action at any moment is also the best action always.
+>
+> There are states, but they aren’t determined by the previous states or actions.
+>
+> * The states are independent.